 Defining anatomical borders of the neck and lower face eliminating major ageing stigmata

-As one ages, excess neck skin, bulging fat and attenuated muscles and ligaments obliterate the defining features of the neck and lower face.
-Bony definition of the lower jaw is lost leading to a lack of definition between the lower face and neck.
-Similarly there is a loss of the junction between the chin and neck known as the cervicomental angle.
+As one ages, the gathering of excess neck skin, bulging fat and hanging loose muscles and ligaments obliterate the defining features of the neck and lower face.
+Bony definition of the jawline is lost leading to a lack of distinction between the lower face and neck.
+Similarly there is a loss of the junction between the chin and neck known as the cervico mental angle.
 A heavy pendulous neck weighs down on the lower face contributing to a tired and aged facial appearance.

 A neck lift aims to reverse these aged features and therefore re establish a fresh and rejuvenated facial appearance.
-Depending on your findings, this can be done in isolation or in combination with a facelift, with or without liposuction.
-A comprehensive facial assessment will determine which interventions will suit you best.
+Depending on your findings, this can be done in isolation or in combination with a facelift.
+A comprehensive facial assessment will determine which interventions suit you best.

 In some cases, despite the face above the jaw line ageing harmoniously and being consistent and appropriate for age, the neck stands out with prominent stigmata of ageing such as heavy loose pendulous skin and prominent muscle bands.
 The targeted treatment would therefore be a neck lift without necessarily having to go through with a facelift.